Weak Decoupling Duality and Quantum Identification: Weak decoupling duality

-Our investigations will revolve around the duality between geometry preservation and approximate forgetfulness, which we call the fidelity alternative.
-The rigorous statement is as follows: \begin{theorem}[Fidelity alternative] Let $\cN : \cS(A) \rar \cS(B)$ be a quantum channel with complementary channel $\cN^c : \cS(A) \rar \cS(E)$.
+Our investigations will revolve around the duality between geometry preservation and approximate forgetfulness, which we call weak decoupling duality.
+The rigorous statement is as follows: \begin{theorem}[Weak decoupling duality] Let $\cN : \cS(A) \rar \cS(B)$ be a quantum channel with complementary channel $\cN^c : \cS(A) \rar \cS(E)$.
 Approximate geometry preservation on $B$ implies approximate forgetfulness for $E$.
 That is,

 Conversely, approximate forgetfulness for $E$ implies approximate geometry preservation on $B$:

 \end{theorem} Note that we have dropped an absolute value sign as compared to Eq.~(\ref{eq:geometry-preserving}) since $\|\ph - \ps\|_1 \geq \|\cN(\ph) - \cN(\ps) \|_1$ holds automatically for all quantum channels $\cN$.
 (See, for example, \cite{mikeandike}.)